worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 The reason we make the area box the height of the screen is make sure the player can't accidentally jump over the ending point and fall off the end of the level.

-Now let's add our collision handler for the castle:
+Now let's add our collision handler for the castle to the game scene:

 ```js
 player.collides("castle", (castle, side) => {